 Weigh Functionality Against Ease of Use

 Depending on the capabilities you need and the size of your retail business, the cost of POS systems differ.
 Be sure to go with a POS provider that offers clear, competitive pricing, including customized rates for your business.
-Beware of POS vendors that may mask subscription costs by forcing you to use a certain credit card processor.
-A quality POS provider will offer you the option to choose your own processor or use theirs if you choose.
+Beware of POS vendors that may mask subscription costs by forcing you to use a certain credit card processing service.
+A quality POS provider will offer you the option to select your own processor or use theirs if you choose.
 Make sure to read the fine print and focus on providers with the most transparent pricing.

 Forgo the One-Size-Fits-All POS

 There is not a single POS system that fits perfectly for any type of retail business.
 The retail industry is a diverse market with unique needs.
 So, find a POS system specific to your business industry, or at least offers the functionalities for a variety of verticals.
 The unique features it provides should automate the distinct needs of your retail business.
-This will provide you with a better return on investment as compared to choosing a one-size-fits-all POS systems.
+This will provide you with a better return on investment as compared to choosing a one-size-fits-all POS system.

 Try Before You Buy